-Lawrence Chatters, PhD LIMHP PLP (he/him/his) is an independently licensed mental health practitioner and therapist.
+Lawrence Chatters, PhD LIMHP PLP (he/him/his) is an independently licensed mental health practitioner and postdoctoral psychologist.
+Throughout his career, Lawrence has been heavily invested in promoting gender equity and addressing systemic racism in educational, mental health, and community settings.
 Lawrence earned Master’s and Doctoral degrees from the University of Nebraska – Lincoln’s Counseling Psychology program.
-Throughout his career, Lawrence has been heavily invested in promoting gender equity and addressing systemic racism in educational, mental health, and community settings.
-Lawrence has held a number of positions at the University of Nebraska–Lincoln, including the Diversity and Inclusion Coordinator with Nebraska Athletics, Men’s Program Coordinator in the Women’s Center, Instructor of Academic Success in the College of Education and Human Sciences, Academic Advisor in the OASIS Center, and Psychology Intern at Counseling and Psychological Services (CAPS) on campus.
-Lawrence was chosen as a recipient of the UNL Chancellor’s Award for Outstanding Contributions to the LGBTQA Community.
+He was chosen as a recipient of the UNL Chancellor’s Award for Outstanding Contributions to the LGBTQA Community.
 Lawrence has held a number of positions at the University of Nebraska–Lincoln, including a predoctoral psychology internship at Counseling and Psychological Services, and his current full-time position as the Senior Associate Athletic Director for Diversity, Equity, and Inclusion.

 Lawrence is passionate about helping people achieve the goals and dreams they have for themselves.
 He has a keen sense of the ways that personal, cultural, and/or systemic factors can support or impede achievement and motivation.
 Lawrence has extensive experience working with high school and college students encountering difficulties with academic performance and success.
 As a former entrepreneur, Lawrence also enjoys working with business owners who are experiencing mental health challenges, relationship stress, and leadership difficulties.

 Lawrence operates from a client-centered and strength-based approach in therapy, helping people understand themselves within their environments.
 He believes in the transformative power of relationships, and enjoys working with diverse individuals, families, and couples to develop a greater sense of belonging and connection to one another.